nilp0inter/jetkvm/EXTENSIONS.md

-# Serial Extension Protocol
+# Extension Protocol

-This document outlines the protocol for transmitting serial extension data between the backend and the UI.
+This document outlines the protocol for transmitting extension data between the backend and the UI.

 ## Overview

-The serial extension protocol uses a combination of a raw data channel and JSON-RPC messages over a separate data channel to transmit data between the backend and the UI.
+The extension protocol uses a combination of a raw data channel and JSON-RPC messages over a separate data channel to transmit data between the backend and the UI.

 ## Data Channels